Shops at CenterPoint: Redevelopment

 Although several new stores were added under Lormax Stern's ownership, most of the smaller inline spaces remained vacant.
 Because of its low occupancy rate, the mall was slated in mid-2007 to be re-developed as a new shopping center with outdoor, pedestrian-friendly structures.
 Nordstrom Rack, Menards, Steve & Barry's and Dunham's Sports would have remained in their existing locations under these plans. while remaining stores would have received new locations within the center.
 Redevelopment was to have been completed in 2009.
 These plans were later canceled, however.
 In mid-2008, Klingman's relocated to a property in the nearby city of Wyoming, while Linens 'n Things closed its Centerpointe Mall store along with eight other Michigan locations in May, and was converted to a Jo-Ann Fabrics superstore in 2009.
 Steve & Barry's closed in late 2008 and became a clothing store called Wear District.
 Also in 2008, the mall's developers indicated interest in opening office tenants in the mall to fill vacancy.
 Modern Skate and Surf closed in November, 2011.

-In late 2011, Lormax Stern announced plans to begin converting the mall to a strip mall.
+In late 2011, Lormax Stern announced plans to begin a de-malling project and converting into a strip mall.
 Work began in March 2012.

 New tenants included HomeGoods and TJ Maxx which were built as a combined store where the Klingman's was demolished, Rue 21, Ulta (in the former Modern Skate & Surf), and The Vitamin Shoppe.
 The existing David's Bridal, Men's Wearhouse, TJ Maxx, and DSW stores were relocated.
 Menards closed its store at the mall in March 2013.
 A year later, a portion of its former location became Planet Fitness.
 This location is the second-largest in the chain.
 In 2014, Centerpointe Mall was renamed The Shops at CenterPointe.